-How to Build a Not-a-Fit Reply Template for Bad Leads With AI
+How to Build Not-a-Fit Reply Templates for Out-of-Scope Leads With AI

-Create clear, polite decline templates for out-of-scope inquiries without wasting time or sounding rude.
+Create clear, polite decline templates for inquiries outside your service area, budget, capacity, or job type without wasting time or sounding rude.

 Not every inquiry is worth quoting.
 But declining the wrong way can waste time, damage goodwill, or create more back-and-forth than the original message.